X1nto/AliucordPlugins/Lyrics/README.md

 # Lyrics
-Searches lyrics of a song.
+Get lyrics to a specific song

 ## Usage
 ```